 Similar to the MozBar, SEOquake is a PLM for SEOs and people trying to drive organic growth.
 This product lead magnet—once again—allows users to a) to analyze the Search Engine Results Pages (SERPs) and b) to analyze specific pages they are visiting online.
 In the SERPs, SEOquake offers useful information for each of the ranking pages.

 Users can sort the results page by links or other metrics, and even export the results in a CSV.
 The functionality here is multi-dimensional, but the product lead magnet is easy-to-use, and time to value is extremely low.
-When it comes to analyzing specific pages, SEOquake gives users a series of critical information related to SEO.
+When it comes to analyzing specific pages, SEOquake gives users a series of critical information related to SEO across marketing channels.

-These three PLM examples show us how easy and effective PLMs can be.
-Software companies can build and launch PLMs in a concise time frame, get feedback, and iterate based on that.
+These three PLM examples show us how easy and effective PLMs are to implement into a marketing strategy.
+SaaS can build and launch PLMs in a concise time frame and implement them into their marketing strategy and sales strategy.
 Now that we’ve seen what a product lead magnet, what are the use cases for PLMs and what are some good examples, let’s close this with some final thoughts.

 Chapter 4: Final Thoughts

-PLMs are not just another way to acquire users at scale.
-We’ve passed from marketing and sales qualification to product qualification, and in that context, SaaS companies have to find ways to qualify their users, engage them with their primary and sub-products and help them get value out of the product in a timely manner.
+PLMs are not just another way to acquire new target markets at scale.
+We’ve passed from marketing and sales qualification to product qualification, and in that context, SaaS companies have to find ways to qualify their target customers, engage them with their primary and sub-products and help them get value out of the product in a timely manner.

 Thus, we understand that PLMs are essential for product-led companies that either have complex main products or find it difficult to activate their users and help them reach the first meaningful outcome.
 Of course, this doesn’t mean that PLMs can’t be used from companies with seamless onboarding, low learning curve and quick time to value.

-Even though we believe that the product-led approach is an excellent way for SaaS companies to drive growth, we believe that product-led growth is not for everyone.
-PLMs can help software companies not only to acquire more users but to acquire the right users.
-Make sure to use them for your SaaS company.
+The product-led approach to marketing a new product isn’t right for every SaaS company.
+To drive growth, we believe PLMs can help software companies not only to acquire more users but to acquire the right users.
+Make sure to add them in your roadmap and action plan.